k3karthic/terraform__wkd/README.md

 ## Configuration

 **Step 1:** Create a file to store the [Terraform input variables](https://www.terraform.io/docs/language/values/variables.html).
-Use `mumbai.tfvars.sample` as a reference.
-Keep `mumbai.tfvars` as the filename or change the name in the following files,
+Use `wkd.tfvars.sample` as a reference.
+Keep `wkd.tfvars` as the filename or change the name in the following files,

 1. `.gitignore`
 1. `bin/plan.sh`